Mrs. Salmon’s Waxworks in the 1700 and 1800s

 “It would have been ridiculous for the ingenious Mrs. Salmon to have lived at the sign of the Trout, for which reason she erected before her house the figure of fish that is her namesake.”

 Mrs. Salmon, who later became Mrs. Steers, ran the business until she died in 1760, at which time a man named Clark purchased the business and when he died it went to his widow.
 Initially established with 140 wax figures at the Golden Salmon on St. Martin’s-le-Grand, Mrs. Salmon’s Waxworks next moved near St. Dunstan’s Church before it relocated to the Horn Tavern, No. 17 Fleet Street.
 This building had been the office of the Duchy of Cornwall during the reign of James I, but sometimes erroneously called “the palace of Henry VIII and Cardinal Wolsey.”
 Horn Tavern operated in the rear of the building and in the front was Mrs. Salmon’s Waxworks.

-At the entrance to Mrs. Salmon’s were two wax figures that bid visitors entrance and stood watch.
-One of the wax figures, Anne Siggs, was based on the real life Anne Siggs, an old, grey-haired match-woman.
-The wax figure was clad in a gingham gown, supported on crutches, and holding a basket of matches.
-Siggs alternated greeting customers with a Beefeater described as a burly figure, “truncheon in hand, sword at waist, a ruff round his neck, a velvet cap with a black feather, a well-laced scarlet surtout, shoes with roses for buckles; very red in the face, staring like the match-woman.”
+Siggs was not the only wax figure that greeted customers.
+She alternated with a Beefeater described as a burly figure, “truncheon in hand, sword at waist, a ruff round his neck, a velvet cap with a black feather, a well-laced scarlet surtout, shoes with roses for buckles; very red in the face, staring like the match-woman.”